evanl23/learn-git/tasks/clone.md

 fix this, we need to run one final command:

     git push

+If you run into issues with this command, it may mean that the repository on your computer is different than the one on GitHub.
+Theres's a good chance some of your peers have also added their names to `names.txt`!
+In this case, you need to update your local repository to match the one on GitHub.
+This way, when you commit your name, there won't be any conflicts with the repository stored on GitHub's servers.

+To do this, run these commands:

+    git reset --hard HEAD
+    git pull

+This will undo your edits to `names.txt`, but will get your local repository up to date with the one used by everyone.
+Simply add your name to the document again, and try committing.
+This time, it should work.

 Congratulations!
 You've make your first (of hopefully many) commits using the git version control software.
 Next, let's learn how to create a branch in git.